ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 The best way to do this is to Brainstorm a couple of Titles that your audience and ideally also you find interesting and start writing.

 The title doesn't really have to describe what the content of the article is.

+A good way to pick titles is using the content from ["The First Hundred Million"](/posts/old-school-marketers/) which is a book from the 1920s by [Julius Haldeman](https://en.wikipedia.org/wiki/E._Haldeman-Julius).

 Obviously your article can't be completely off topic, but your goal with it has to be to captivate and inform.